-Clinically extremely vulnerable people, which includes many cancer patients having treatment, have already been invited to receive their first dose.
-If you have received your first dose, you will be offered your second within eight to 12 weeks depending on where you live in the UK (see the FAQ below).
+Clinically extremely vulnerable people, which includes many cancer patients having treatment, have already been invited to receive their second dose.
+You will be offered your second dose within eight to 12 weeks of your first depending on where you live in the UK.

 The NHS will always be ready for you if you didn’t take up your first offer of Covid-19 vaccination for whatever reason but have changed your mind.
 It is never too late to arrange an appointment.